Theogoro/github-webapp-svelte/README.md

 # Github Webapp with Svelte

-Web app using GitHub Api and Svelte
+Web app using GitHub API and Svelte